-All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
+All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk and prevent people from becoming terrorists or supporting terrorism and to challenge extremist ideas.

-Staff will also receive regular safeguarding and child protection updates (for example, through emails, e-bulletins and staff meetings) as required, but at least annually.
+Staff will also receive regular safeguarding and child protection updates (for example, through emails, ebulletins and staff meetings) as required, but at least annually.